apostoiis/CV/readme.md

 | Mailgun                            |               |                 |
 | Google Maps                        |               |                 |

-Familiar with the [Cocos-2D] framework.
+Familiar with Xcode, Cocoa Touch and the [Cocos-2D] framework.

 Education
 ----------